 If the decedent died without a will, probate will follow New Jersey’s laws of intestate succession, which provides a roadmap for how the estate will be distributed to living relatives based on the family’s circumstances.
 For example, if the decedent had children but no spouse, the children would automatically inherit their parent’s property.

 During the Probate Process

 The executor of the will is responsible for managing the assets during the probate process and is tasked with getting valuables appraised and, if necessary, selling property to pay off debts and taxes.
-In New Jersey, if a beneficiary has a developmental disability the executor is required to post a bond, except in cases of exemption, in accordance with Ronnie’s Law.
+In New Jersey, if a beneficiary has a developmental disability, the executor must post a bond, except in cases of exemption, according to Ronnie’s Law.
 Sometimes the probate process lasts up to a year, but once the proceedings are completed, the court allows the executor to pay debts and divide the rest among the inheritors named in the will.

 Assets That Do Not Pass Through Probate

-In some cases the probate process can be completely avoided, such as in cases that involve very small estates.
+In some cases, the probate process can be completely avoided, such as in very small estates cases.
 The decedent’s spouse can file an appeal if there is a will and the total assets value less than $10,000, and in doing so avoid probate.
 An Affidavit of Surviving Spouse can be filed if there is no will and the estate is worth less than $20,000.
 In cases where there is not a surviving spouse or a will and property is valued at less than $5,000, the next of kin can file an appeal.